How do I use this calculator?

 FAQ

 A coterminal angle is an angle that ends at the same location as another angle.
-For example, 1 degree and 361 degrees are at the same location since the total angles in a circle are 360 degrees.
+For example, 1 degree and 361 degrees are at the same location since one full rotation is 360 degrees.